Aventura (band): The Last, performing at the White House, and The Last Tour (2008–2011)

 On October 13, 2009, "Dile al Amor" was released as the album's fourth single.
-It peaked at number at number 2 on the Billboard Bubbling Under Hot 100 chart.
-It also peaked at number 1 on the Billboard Hot Latin Tracks chart, which became the group's second number one hit on that chart.
-It also peaked at number 1 on the Billboard Tropical Songs chart, lasting 15 weeks on that spot.
+It peaked at number 2 on the Billboard Bubbling Under Hot 100 chart.
+It also peaked at number one on the Billboard Hot Latin Tracks chart, which became the group's second number one hit on that chart.
+It also peaked at number one on the Tropical Songs chart, lasting 15 weeks on that spot.
 The music video was released on November 4, 2009.
 On the same day, Aventura was invited to perform their hit single "Su Veneno" at the White House for the 44th President of the United States, Barack Obama.
 They are the first bachata act to ever perform at the White House.
-On October 15, 2009, it air on television as part of the "Fiesta Latina" episode of the TV series, In Performance at the White House.
+On October 15, 2009, it aired on television as part of the "Fiesta Latina" episode of the TV series In Performance at the White House.

 In early 2010, they sold out Madison Square Garden once again, but for a legendary four nights in a row at part of The Last Tour.
 They surpassed American artists such as Lady Gaga and Madonna in ticket sales, being one of the first Latin groups to do so.
-At one of the concerts they paid homage to Juan Luis Guerra, and even sang some songs with the iconic Dominican singer.
+At one of the concerts they paid homage to Juan Luis Guerra, and even sang some songs with the Dominican singer.
 These concerts took place on January 20 and 21 and on February 1 and 2, 2010.
 On February 13, 2010, the group would perform at the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic in front of a crowd of about 50,000 to 60,000 people.
 On March 11, 2010, "El Malo" was released as the final single.
-It didn't chart at first until It was re-released in mid-2010.
-It peaked at number 5 on the Billboard Hot Latin Songs chart and at number 1 on the Billboard Tropical Airplay chart.
+It did not chart at first until it was re-released in mid-2010.
+It peaked at number 5 on the Hot Latin Songs chart and at number one on the Tropical Airplay chart.
 The music video was released on June 29, 2010.
 Later on, a remix was made featuring Dominican rapper Sensato.
 On April 29, 2010, Aventura were nominated for 12 awards at the 2010 Billboard Latin Music Awards.
 They won 9 of them, thus making them the top winners of that night.
-From the 3rd to the 5th December 2010, the group performed for three nights at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
+From December 3 to 5, 2010, the group performed for three nights at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
 The very last concert of the tour took place on March 7, 2011, in Venezuela.
-This would also be their last concert as a group before they split up to have their own separate projects.
+This would also be their last concert as a group before they split up to pursue their own separate projects.